ninabarzh/broomstick/content/posts/fungolia.md

 ---
-title: 'United we stand (or at least, we should)'
+title: 'United we stand (or at least, we could)'
 subtitle: "Navigating the chaos of difference with wit, wisdom, and a splash of dry humour"
 date: 2025-06-04T00:00:00.000Z
 draft: false